If you have psoriasis, you may have tried coal tar ointments. These are sometimes called

 The container in the middle looks like the original mixture that I used to get for years.
 It is quite effective.
 Thus I recommend that you add sufficient Coal Tar to produce that tint.
 It's also shown in the image just above, under "Compounding SUCCESS".

 Yes.
 I know "sufficient Coal Tar to produce that tint" is a bit nebulous!
 When I mix the next batch, I will take note of the amount of coal tar used, and will update this article.
 When my doctor gave me the formula above, he actually did say that if I found it too weak, to feel free to add a bit more Coal Tar.
+This implies that the actual amount of Coal Tar can vary.

 Copyright © 2019 J.A.